HIGHLIGHTS

 That’s not necessarily a bad thing, though.
 The V80 Max looks cleaner than ever, sporting a more minimalistic design.
 On top of that, ZTE has upgraded the phone’s ingress protection from IP54 to IP64, which is a welcome improvement.

 On the front, you’re greeted by about as large a display as a phone can get: a 6.9-inch HD+ screen.
-Fun fact: this is the same display setup we saw on the Nubia V70 Max last year.
-But at least brightness is now upgraded to 780nits which is 41.8% brighter compared to V70 Max, according to ZTE.
+Fun fact: this is the same display setup we saw on the nubia V70 Max last year.
+But at least brightness is now upgraded to 780 nits, which is 41.8% brighter compared to the V70 Max, according to ZTE.
 And yes, it still comes with that rather dated water-drop notch.

-And speaking of value, the camera setup follows a similar story.
+Speaking of the camera, it follows a similar story.
 It’s identical to the V70 Max, featuring a 50MP main sensor, a 2MP depth sensor, and a third AI camera.
 The only real upgrade here is on the front, where you now get a 16MP selfie camera.

 On a more positive note, the phone packs a 6,000mAh battery paired with 22.5W fast charging, which is quite impressive at this price.
 Especially when you consider how limited the options are if you want a large battery with reasonably fast charging in this segment.